daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 4

-Effect: Once activated, the cypher does not move—ever—even if activated in midair.
+Effect: Once activated, the cypher does not move---ever---even if activated in midair.
 A Might action will dislodge it, but then it is ruined.

 REFLEX ENHANCER

 Level: 1d6

-Effect: All tasks involving manual dexterity—such as pickpocketing, lockpicking, juggling, operating on a patient, defusing a bomb, and so on—are eased by two steps for one hour.
+Effect: All tasks involving manual dexterity---such as pickpocketing, lockpicking, juggling, operating on a patient, defusing a bomb, and so on---are eased by two steps for one hour.

 REJUVENATOR

 Level: 1d6 + 2

-Effect: Restores a number of points equal to the cypher’s level to one random stat Pool.
+Effect: Restores a number of points equal to the cypher's level to one random stat Pool.

 |       |                |
 |-------|----------------|